Michael Kelvin Norris

 - Born March 19, 1955 in San Francisco, CA USA

 Selected by the Oakland Athletics in the January 1973 amateur draft, Norris gradually moved through the ranks of their organization.
 He reached the majors in 1975 and shut out the Chicago White Sox in his first big league game.
 That year, he tied the record, previously set by Earl Moore, for most games started in a season without allowing an earned run; he appeared in four games - starting three - allowing no earned runs.
-However, he won just 11 games over the next four seasons, recording ERAs of over 4.77 in each year.
+But he won just 11 games over the next four seasons, recording ERAs of over 4.77 each year.

 Billy Martin took over as the A's skipper in 1980, and he was famous for riding his starting pitchers - Norris, Rick Langford, Matt Keough, Steve McCatty and Brian Kingman - extremely hard, making the team into a surprise contender in the AL West.
 Norris put up perhaps the best numbers, going 22-9 with a 2.53 ERA, 180 strikeouts, and 24 complete games to finish second to Steve Stone in Cy Young Award voting.
 The next year, he went 12-9, pitched in the All-Star Game, and earned a shutout victory over the Kansas City Royals in the first game of the Divisional Playoffs.
 However, he then developed arm problems and struggled with drugs, and the A's released him in 1985.
 He pitched for the independent San Jose Bees in 1986.